-- Developing an algorithmic trading system we have to determine which timeframe we want to be consistently profitable over.
+- In developing an algorithmic trading system, we have to determine which timeframe we want to be consistently profitable over.

-- The most important metric in determining consistent profitability is expected profit factor.
+- The most important metric in determining consistent profitability is the expected profit factor.

 Profitable Day Trading Over X Timeframe